- What is Hate Crime?

-Hate crime involves any criminal offence which is perceived, by the victim or any other person, to be motivated by hostility or prejudice based on a personal characteristic.
-The definition covers five main strands, in particular - disability, gender-identity, race, religion or faith and sexual orientation.
+Hate crime is defined as ‘any criminal offence which is perceived, by the victim or any other person, to be motivated by hostility or prejudice towards someone based on a personal characteristic.’
+There are five centrally monitored strands of hate crime based on:

 - verbal abuse